arifurtuc/arifurtuc/README.md

 - 👋 Hi, I’m Arifur Rahman
-- 👀 I’m interested in coding, problem solving!
+- 👀 I’m interested in problem solving in Python
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, Django, Selenium, Tensorflow
-- 💞️ I’m looking to collaborate on interesting Python projects
+- 💞️ I’m looking to collaborate on interesting sfotware development projects
 - 📫 You can reach me at arifurpro@gmail.com

 <!---